Without a strong CTA, you are wasting money and asking people to read for nothing.

 3) Leave Your Buttons Alone

-When I say to leave your Call-to-Action buttons alone, I mean to surround them with plenty of empty space.
-You do not want your visitor to be distracted by something, or click somewhere, or focus on anything but doing what you want them to do.
-So don't provide them any distractions.
+When I say to leave your Call-to-Action buttons alone, I mean to literally surround them with empty space.
+You do not want your visitor to be distracted by something, or click somewhere, or focus on anything except doing what you want them to do.
+So don't provide any distractions or excuses.

 You want the button to be clearly visible and with clear instructions and expectations.
 It should essentially be the only thing your visitor CAN do on your page, after reading your copy.